Computer Forensics Investigator

 Disloyal employees are regularly selling information to your opposition or feathering their own nest by transporting your intellectual property before they jump ship to your competitor.

-Lyonswood Investigations and Forensic Group has a good track record of recovering the evidence even though the persons responsible have attempted to cover their tracks.
-This is where Lyonswood Investigations and Forensic Groups Forensic I.T. specialists have the edge on these fraudsters through skilled professionals with the latest techniques backed up by state of the art software programs.
+Lyonswood Investigations and Forensic Group have a good track record of recovering the evidence even though the persons responsible have attempted to cover their tracks.
+This is where Lyonswood Investigations and Forensic Groups Forensic I.T. and computer forensics investigator specialists have the edge on these fraudsters as skilled professionals with the latest techniques backed up by state-of-the-art software programs.
 We have many satisfied clients that we have assisted to get their businesses and lives back on track.

 Sometimes the issues are simple and others far more complex.
-Maybe you have lost those very important baby, family or holiday photos through a malfunctioning micro drive or CF card.
-Lyonswood Investigations and Forensic Group can probably help you retrieve them.
+Maybe you have lost those very important baby, family or holiday photos through a malfunctioning microdrive or CF card.
+With our computer forensics investigator experience, Lyonswood Investigations and Forensic Group can probably help you retrieve them.

 ADOLESCENT DUE DILIGENCE/ AT RISK CHILDREN